stonkpunk/my-npm-modules/barycentric-coordinates/README.md

 # barycentric-coordinates

-get barycentric coordinates for triangle and tetrahedron, convert to/from cartesian coordinates
+get barycentric coordinates for triangle and tetrahedron, convert to/from cartesian coordinates, interpolate vertex normals

 ## Installation